bjpop/varlap/README.md

 Example usage:

 ```
-$ snvly_outliers --stringency 3 --chroms '1' '2' '3' --features 'tumour all avg NM' 'tumour alt vaf' 'normal alt vaf' -- variants.snvly.csv > variants.snvly.outliers.csv
+$ varlap_outliers --stringency 3 --chroms '1' '2' '3' --features 'tumour all avg NM' 'tumour alt vaf' 'normal alt vaf' -- variants.varlap.csv > variants.varlap.outliers.csv
 ```

 # Plotting outputs

-The snvly package provides two auxilliary programs for plotting aspects of its outputs:
+The varlap package provides two auxilliary programs for plotting aspects of its outputs:
-* snvly_dist_plots, for plotting distributions of selected parameters
+* varlap_dist_plots, for plotting distributions of selected parameters
-* snvly_scatter_plots, for plotting scatter plots comparing selected pairs of parameters
+* varlap_scatter_plots, for plotting scatter plots comparing selected pairs of parameters

 These plots can be quite useful in getting an overview of the data, and for pointing to issues that might need further investgation (such as abnormal distributions).

 ## Distribution plots

-`snvly_dist_plots` can be used to plot distributions of selected features from the output of `snvly` (columns), and can optionally produce box plots of key variables grouped by some other categorical feature (e.g. by chromosome or sample).
+`varlap_dist_plots` can be used to plot distributions of selected features from the output of `varlap` (columns), and can optionally produce box plots of key variables grouped by some other categorical feature (e.g. by chromosome or sample).

 Output plots are in PNG format and are written to files, which by default are written to the `dist_plots` output directory, however the user can choose a different name for the output directory if desired.
-If the output directory does not exist it will be created by `snvly_dist_plots`.
+If the output directory does not exist it will be created by `varlap_dist_plots`.

 ```
-$ snvly_dist_plots -h
+$ varlap_dist_plots -h
-usage: snvly_dist_plots [-h] [--outdir DIR] --features FEATURE [FEATURE ...]
+usage: varlap_dist_plots [-h] [--outdir DIR] --features FEATURE [FEATURE ...]
                         [--groups [GROUP [GROUP ...]]] [--version]
                         [--log LOG_FILE]
                         DATA

-Generate plots of snvly features
+Generate plots of varlap features

 positional arguments:
-  DATA                  Filepaths of snvly CSV results file
+  DATA                  Filepaths of varlap CSV results file

 optional arguments:
   -h, --help            show this help message and exit